bolt/project/README.md

 Bolt 4 standard project skeleton
 ================================

-With the release of Bolt 4 stable, there will be a number of ways to install the application.
-For now, we recommend the **composer create-project** as the fastest way to get an installation of Bolt up and running.
+Bolt CMS is an open source, adaptable platform for building and running modern websites.
+Built on PHP, Symfony and more.
+[Read the site](https://boltcms.io) for more info.

+To check out Bolt and set up your first Bolt installation, read [Installing Bolt 4][installation].

-Set up a new Bolt 4 project, using the following command, replacing `myprojectname` with your desired project's name.
+You can set up a new Bolt 4 project, using the following command, replacing `myprojectname` with your desired project's name.

 ```bash